pedra/astro-sw/README.md

 ### TODO:

-In the next versions support for Workbox will be added.
+Workbox support will be added soon.

+### Collaborators

+If you are interested in collaborating with the development of this extension, you are **very welcome**!

 ---